redfox-mx/cypress-lit/README.md

 ```
 ## Special thanks

 [@kgroat](https://gitlab.com/kgroat) I use some of his assets like lit logo and copy some docs.
-I'm not so good at writing docs but his project offers a lot of information.
+I'm not so good writing docs but his project offers a lot of information.
 See: [Cypress Lit Component Test Definition](https://gitlab.com/kgroat/cypress-ct-lit-element) for more info ❤️